Boyd Mill Ruins

 Boyd Mill Ruins is a property in Franklin, Tennessee that was listed on the National Register of Historic Places in 1988.
+The mill was originally built in the early 19th century and was powered by the West Harpeth River.
+It played a crucial role in the local economy, producing flour and cornmeal for area farmers for over 50 years.
+At its peak, it was one of about a dozen water-powered mills operating in Williamson County during the 19th century.

-The mill was built in the early 19th century, powered by the West Harpeth River.
-The mill was used to produce flour and corn mill for area farmers for more than 50 years.
-It was one of about a dozen water-powered mills in the county in the 19th century.
-Around 1900, the mill ceased operation, and was left to fall into ruins.
-The stone foundations and turbine pit are more intact than any other former mill buildings in the county, providing the best example of the importance of the milling industry within 19th century commerce.
+The mill ceased operation around 1900 and subsequently fell into disrepair.
+Despite this, the stone foundations and turbine pit of the Boyd Mill remain more intact than those of any other former mill in the county, making it a valuable example of the milling industry's importance in 19th-century commerce.

-The W.A.
-Boyd farm was one of the larger farms/plantations in Williamson County before and after the American Civil War.
-After the war, many of these were reduced in size, but the Boyd farm, which included the Boyd Mill had 528 acres.
+The mill was part of the W.A.
+Boyd farm, which was one of the larger farms or plantations in Williamson County before and after the American Civil War.
+Unlike many other farms that were reduced in size after the war, the Boyd farm remained substantial, encompassing 528 acres, including the Boyd Mill.

 The 157 acre Boyd-Wilson Farm, a century farm that is now also NRHP-listed, includes the Boyd Mill Ruins.